nuxt-community/composition-api/README.md

 npm install nuxt-composition-api --save
 ```

-Install and enable the module in your `nuxt.config.js`
+Enable the module in your `nuxt.config.js`

 ```
 {